Menin Gate lions

 When the lions arrived at the Memorial in September 1936, the building was not yet complete and lacked a suitable space to display them properly, although the lion with the missing leg was displayed by itself for several years.
 It was decided in 1985 to reconstruct the missing pieces of each lion in such a way that it would be obvious what was original and what was reconstructed.
 The reconstructed portions were designed so that they could be dismantled to return the sculptures to their original state, should that prove necessary.
 The work was done by Kasimiers L. Zywuszko, a Polish-born sculptor, with the assistance of period photographs obtained from Ypres.
 It was completed in 1987.

 The lions returned to display in 1991.
 After double checking the load-bearing capacity of the foyer floor, the lions were lifted by crane over the Memorial steps and placed inside the front entrance.
-All visitors now pass between the lions as they enter the building.

 Elizabeth Burness, “The Menin Gate lions”, Journal of the Australian War Memorial 13 (October 1988): 48–49